pmndrs/react-spring/readme.md

 Demo: https://codesandbox.io/embed/882njxpz29

-Just like React-motion this lib will re-render the receiving component on every frame by default as it gives you more freedom to animate whatever you like.
-If you need more performance then add the `native` flag.
-Now your component will only render once and all updates will efficiently be applied to it outside of Reacts render loop.
+Like React-motion by default we'll render the receiving component on every frame as it gives you more freedom to animate whatever you like.
+If you need more performance then pass the `native` flag.
+Now your component will only render once and all updates will be applied straight in the dom.

-This has a few gotchas:
+Just be aware of the following conditions:

-1. You can only native animate styles and props, nothing else!
+1. You can only animate native styles and props
-2. If you use transforms, make sure it's an array!
+2. If you use transforms make sure it's an array
-3. Receiving components have to be "animated components", the styles are opaque objects, not regular styles!
+3. Receiving components have to be "animated components"
+4. The values you receive are opaque objects, not regular values

 ```jsx
 import { Spring, animated } from 'react-spring'